2021 Best Natural Resources Conservation Colleges for Non-Traditional Students in Montana

 Go ahead and give it a try, or bookmark the link so you can check it out later.

-The student loan default rate at UM is lower than is typical, just 3.0% of students default in three years.
+The school has a low student loan default rate of 3.0%.
 Approximately 2,583 students take at least one class online at UM.
-About 3,141 of the students at UM are attending part time.
+3,141 of UM students are attending part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.